regeirk/regeirk/README.md

 ### Hi there 👋

-I’m Sebastian — I solve complex problems using data, algorithms, and a blend of technical expertise, puzzle-solving instincts, and intuition.
+I’m Sebastian — I solve complex problems using data, algorithms, and a blend of technical expertise, analytical thinking, and intuition.
 Whether improving existing systems or developing new solutions, I approach every challenge with curiosity, creativity, and precision.

 I thrive when learning new skills that align with my values and prefer solving problems through sustainable, well-founded practices rather than quick fixes.
 I don’t do my best work under constant time pressure — I need context, space to think, and constructive feedback to deliver meaningful results.

+Currently, I’m applying data automation and modeling techniques to improve real-time economic data workflows, while continuously exploring how better data management leads to better decisions.

-- 🔭 I’m currently working on enhancing the [PyCWT](https://github.com/regeirk/pycwt) in my free time.
+- 🔭 Enhancing [PyCWT](https://github.com/regeirk/pycwt) in my not-so-free time
-- 🌱 I’m studying DAMA’s DMBOK to become DAMA certified.
+- 🌱 Studying DAMA’s DMBOK to earn DAMA certification
-- 👯 I’m looking to collaborate on small AI-related projects to gain hands-on experience and learn more.
+- 👯 Open to collaborating on small AI-related projects for hands-on experience and continuous learning
-- 💬 Ask me anything — I might not have the answer, but I’d love to hear what’s on your mind.
+- 💬 Ask me anything — I might not have the answer, but I’ll enjoy exploring it with you
-- 📫 How to reach me: Just send me a message, but remember, [no hello](https://nohello.net/en/) only.
+- 📫 Reach me anytime (just remember, [no hello](https://nohello.net) 😉)
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I’ve been to the Bermuda Triangle a few times.
+- ⚡ Fun fact: I’ve been to the Bermuda Triangle a few times

 #### 🧠 Interests & Tools

 Data workflows, management & modeling · Automation · AI · Machine learning · Python · SQL · Dynamical systems · Oceanography · Sourdough bakery · Woodworking

+---

+Always learning — always building.

 <!--
 **regeirk/regeirk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.